- 1 Port forwarding with SSH

 Port forwarding with SSH

-A local port-forward would be used for example to create a local connection into a remote SQL server that's not available to external connections.
+For example, using a local port-forward, you could create a local connection into a remote SQL server that's not available to external connections if you have SSH access to machine with running the SQL server:

-Now you can access the database on the local machine on port 1234.
+Now you can access the database locally on port 3333.

-Lets say you're doing some maintenance on your site and you'd like to redirect all the requests on port 80 to another web-server (SERVER) on port 8080:
+Lets say you're doing some maintenance on your site and you'd like to redirect all the requests on port 80 to another web-server (SERVER) on port 8080.
+You could set up your temporary web-server on 8080 on a remote server and then after you've stopped the local web-server, forward all requests for port 80 to 8080 on the remote machine with a local port-forward.
+By using the GatewayPorts option, the forwarded port 80 is available externally.

 Browsing the net through a remote server with SSH